 Skip to main content

-Change Operator Set and Reshare Validator Key Shares
+Change Operator Set

 Use this flow when a validator was created with DKG and you need to move it to a different operator set without recreating the validator from scratch.

-• the top-level proofs.json
+• Proofs: the relevant proofs.json

 1. Select the new operators